-Figure S5: Shows the cross-section sample preparation process for APT.
+Figure S5: Cross-section sample preparation process for APT.
 The region of interest is identified from the SEM images (Figure 1 (b) main text) as seen in (a).
 A protection coating is deposited and milling trenches are made at an angle of 22° (b).
 The sample wedge is then picked up using a micromanipulator in situ (c); and the wedge is attached onto the ARM® module.
 As seen in (e), the right side wall is milled to ensure the transistor of interest is at this wall.
 The sample is now physically rotated 90° so that the fin of interest faces upwards and another wedge is made such that the fin aligns with the bottom end of the wedge section (f).
 This section is now picked up using a micromanipulator (g); and smaller sections of it are attached onto a Si microtip array (h). (i) Shows a magnified image of the fin at the apex of the smaller section with protective coatings on two sides and (j) shows one of the smaller sections attached to a microtip array.
 Annular milling is now carried out to reduce the end radius to less than 200 nm (k); and a final low current, low voltage milling step ensures a conical tip (l).

 S5.
 Sample preparation for TEM